-In considering sites for new schools, the following principles should be followed:
+In considering sites for new schools, the community would like the following principles to be considered:

 - The intake for new schools in the Area should be primarily children living in the immediate area. - Sites should be accessible and give priority to 'walk to school' policies and car-free schools. - Where possible, priority should be given to state schools over private institutions. - E3.
 Nurseries in the Area and the facilities they provide should be protected.
 Space for new nurseries should be provided to meet the needs of a growing population and the increase in the number of young children in the Area. - E4.
 The Area has a number of health services which serve the local community.
-Doctors' surgeries are located at the following sites in the Area: - West Hampstead Medical Centre, Solent Road - Fortune Green Medical Centre, Fortune Green Road - Cholmley Gardens Medical Centre, Mill Lane - · Westfield Medical Centre, Finchley Road
+Doctors' surgeries are located at the following sites in the Area: - West Hampstead Medical Centre, Solent Road - Fortune Green Medical Centre, Fortune Green Road - · Cholmley Gardens Medical Centre, Mill Lane - · Westfield Medical Centre, Finchley Road